MudroadWhite/pm-neo4j-helper/README.md

 The script language isn't implemented formally using a parser and lexer.
 Rather, I do all the things pretty brutal.
 Therefore,

-- Newlines are pretty strict.
 - Don't leave extra symbols like ",", ";" in the script.
-- One, and only one space is required, for all syntaxes mentioned above.
-Don't leave extra spaces anywhere.
-- Only one instruction at one line.
+- Only one instruction at one line, and don't split the instruction to multiple lines.

 Also, a way to safely *delete* redundant relations being added by mistake has not be implemented.
 The suggested way is to clear all nodes in database and reconstruct them again for the time being.